Evaluating LLMs with labeled data¶

 - The 70B model emerges as the most cost-effective choice

-Based on our evaluation, we recommend using the 70B model for this specific task as it offers strong performance comparable to the larger model, better cost efficiency, and a good balance of accuracy and resource usage.
+We recommend using the 70B model for this specific task based on our evaluation.
+It offers strong performance comparable to the larger model, better cost efficiency, and a good balance of accuracy and resource usage.

 This demonstrates how systematic evaluation can help make data-driven decisions in model selection.